The-Swarm-Corporation/ATP-Protocol/README.md

 ### 7) Settle to unlock

 The requester calls:

 - `POST /v1/agent/settle`

 with:

 - `job_id`
 - `tx_signature`

 ### 8) Gateway verifies and releases the output

 The Gateway:

-- looks up the job in Redis,
+- looks up the pending job by `job_id`,
 - verifies the transaction signature exists and succeeded,
-- atomically “pops” the job from Redis (prevents double-settlement),
+- releases the output exactly once (prevents double-settlement),
 - returns the stored `agent_output` and settlement details.

 ---